-Hi, my name is Shilpa Mehta and I am an associate with Feldstein Family Law Group.
+Hi, my name is Shana Gordon-Katz and I am an associate here at the Feldstein Family Law Group.
 Today, I will be discussing teacher pensions and how this major asset is dealt with in the process of a divorce.

 The law assumes that each married spouse has contributed equally to the relationship, financially and in other ways.
-When your marriage ends, typically you and your spouse should split your net family property equally despite who paid for it or whose name the property is in.
+As such, when your marriage ends, the general rule is that you and your spouse should split your net family property equally despite who paid for it or whose name the property is in.
 For teachers, this includes the value of the pension you have accrued during the course of your marriage.

-In recent years, Ontario regulated pension plan members can get the value from the pension plan administrator.
-The plan member or spouse must complete the appropriate forms and the plan administrator (the person in charge of calculating the value) will then provide you with the value of the pension that the teacher earned during the marriage.
-You will need to apply for the value by filling out a form from the Financial Services Commission of Ontario’s (FSCO) website and they will likely charge a fee for their services.
+In recent years, Ontario regulated pension plan members can obtain the value of their pension from the pension plan administrator.
+The plan member or spouse must complete the appropriate forms and the plan administrator (the person in charge of calculating the value) will then provide you with the value of the pension earned during the marriage.

 Once the value of the pension has been computed, the new rules provide the option for divorcing partners to transfer the value of the member spouse’s pension in the form of a lump sum payment.
 This option was not previously available and is one of the many features of the reformed laws dealing with pensions.
 Before, a pension could only be shared at the time that the pension was in pay or through the exchange of assets (i.e. you keep the house and I’ll keep the pension).

-Transfer to a Registered Retirement Savings Plan (RRSP), a Registered Retirement Income Fund (RRIF), or cash payment.
+4) Transfer to a Registered Retirement Savings Plan (RRSP), a Registered Retirement Income Fund (RRIF) or cash payment.

-If you require further information regarding retirement and separation, or simply want to consult with a lawyer regarding retirement planning through a separation, please contact us at (905) 581-7222 to schedule a consultation.
+If you require further information regarding retirement and separation, or simply want to consult with a lawyer regarding retirement planning through a separation, please contact us at 1-855-909-9903 to schedule your free initial consultation.